Lit Boston: What's Happening in August?

 Maximize that Friday feeling and kick off your writing weekend.
 Leave work behind and come on over to Grub HQ for our Happy Hour Writing Session.
 In 60 jam-packed minutes, you’ll meet fellow writers and get your creative juices flowing with some great writing exercises.
 Free drinks (beer, wine, coffee, water) and snacks provided.

 Join M.J.
 Rose, Muse presenter B.A.
 Shapiro, and Grub instructor Randy Susan Meyers as they explore why lying comes to them with such ease—is it in their characters, or did they have to learn this skill of dissimulation?

-Maura is a third-year student studying English and Communications with a minor in Journalism at Northeastern University.
+Maura is a third-year student studying English and Communications at Northeastern University.
 She's from Long Island, New York and in her free time loves watching movies, listening to music, and rock climbing.See other articles by Maura Intemann